Unix “TTY” terminal programming is a hodgepodge of tribal lore. There’s no “Best

 In the following exercises you will control your terminal and request info from it, using tools you already have on your system.
 You can (mostly) copy-and-paste the commands and see results immediately.

-Move the cursor and write some (colored) text
+Exercise 1: Move the cursor and write some (colored) text

 Remember the notes about pseudoterminals (pty).
 Linux implements “Unix98” (“System V style”) ptys,